Skip to content

 Highway Rentals

-Maximum corporate penalty for Category 1 offences (NHVR 2025)
+Maximum corporate penalty for Category 1 offences (NHVR, indexed)

 50%

-The National Heavy Vehicle Regulator enforces chain of responsibility laws through audits and investigations.
-Missing documentation or failure to demonstrate due diligence can trigger Category 1 offences with maximum financial penalties of $3.55 million for corporations.
-Effective safety oversight requires proactive risk management and documented systems.
+The National Heavy Vehicle Regulator enforces these laws through audits and investigations.
+Missing records or a failure to show reasonable steps can trigger a Category 1 offence carrying maximum penalties of ~$4.1 million for corporations (NHVR, indexed).
+Sound governance depends on proactive risk management and a documented safety management system you can produce on request.

 Ctrack platform dashboard view